R4z0r737/Ash-of-the-templars/README.md

-# Ash of the Templars – Alpha 1.0.3
+# Ash of the Templars – Alpha 1.0.4

-This is the fixed version of Alpha 1.0 build.
+This version includes:

-### Included Features:
-- No loading hang
-- Simplified placeholder display
+- Canvas display
-- Ready for future model integration
+- Basic square placeholder for player character
+- WASD and arrow key movement support